-Visiting Chicago and not sure where to stay?
+Not sure where to stay in Chicago for your upcoming weekend trip?
 Well look no further because The Alise Chicago is your perfect choice!

 Okay, that was probably the most sales pitchy I’ve ever sounded here on the blog.
 Yes, I work in Digital Marketing.
 No, I’m not just saying that to get you to book a stay with them.
 This is a sponsored review in which I was given two nights complimentary stay at the property, but I do not earn commission from affiliate sales of any sort and I truly do recommend The Alise Chicago from the bottom of my heart because well…

 Have you ever visited somewhere expecting to be wow’ed only to be filled with disappointment?
 Chicago was definitely that place for me.
 However, this was also where I experienced one of my most enjoyable hotel stays ever.
 Spending two nights at The Alise made my $690.81 airline ticket completely worthwhile and I’m just beyond excited to share my review.
 (All opinions are of my own!)

 Address: 1 W Washington St, Chicago, IL 60602, United States

 Check-Out Time: 12:00PM

 Reservation was made for a Millennium Park View King Suite priced at approximately $256 USD/night (November low season rate; summer rates can vary ~$439/night).

 Millennium Park’s Jay Pritzker Pavilion in the distant sunrise & Muddy Waters mural dedication.